Kaylaesmith1/activities-backend-api/README.md

 ![Create Duplicate Going](images/going-no-duplicates.png)

-Once logged in, if the user views the details of a single going post which they created additional Delete functionality becomes available.
+Once logged-in, if the user views the details of a single going post which they created additional Delete functionality becomes available.
 It is not possible to Edit a going post.

 ![Delete a Going Post](images/going-delete.png)